samjones00/docs/docs/_documentation/servicestack-client-umd.md

 In this case the page event handler named **showLoginPopup** will be invoked if it exists.

-As we expect these features to be popular when developing ajax apps we've provided shorter typed aliases for the above examples:
+Alternatively you can use the shorter typed aliases for the above examples:

 ```csharp
 return HttpResult.SoftRedirect(new ViewContact { Id = newContact.Id }.ToGetUrl(), newContact);